 print_r($newArr);

-In this example, we are trying to use the spread operator to combine the object $obj and the array $arr.
+In this example, we attempt to use the spread operator to merge the object $obj and the array $arr.

-However, since the object does not have a defined order for its properties.
-PHP will throw a fatal error saying “Cannot unpack an object of class Foo.“.
+However, as the object does not have a defined order for its properties, PHP will throw a fatal error, stating ‘Cannot unpack an object of class Foo‘.

-However, you can use the get_object_vars function to get an array of an object’s properties and their values, and then use the spread operator to unpack the array into another array if you need to.
+However, you can utilize the get_object_vars function to obtain an array of an object’s properties and their values.
+Subsequently, you may use the spread operator to unpack the array into another array if necessary.
 Here’s an example:

 <?php